open-mmlab/mmdetection/configs/selfsup_pretrain/README.md

 We support to apply the backbone models pre-trained by different self-supervised methods in detection systems and provide their results on Mask R-CNN.

-The pre-trained modles are converted from [MoCo](https://github.com/facebookresearch/moco) and downloaded from [SWAV](https://github.com/facebookresearch/swav).
+The pre-trained models are converted from [MoCo](https://github.com/facebookresearch/moco) and downloaded from [SwAV](https://github.com/facebookresearch/swav).

-For SWAV, please cite
+For SwAV, please cite

 ```latex
 @article{caron2020unsupervised,